1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 sudo apt install python3-openstackclient -y

-(allowing to deploy mailman
+to automatically deploy Mailman

 sudo apt install ansible -y